mockoon/cli/README.md

 OPTIONS
   -a, --all          Run all environments
-  -d, --data=data    (required) Path or URL to your Mockoon data export file -i, --index=index  Environment's index in the data file -n, --name=name    Environment name in the data file -N, --pname=pname    Override process name
+  -d, --data=data    (required) Path or URL to your Mockoon file -i, --index=index  Environment's index in the data file -n, --name=name    Environment name in the data file -N, --pname=pname    Override process name